ajorgensen89/api_5/README.md

 1. [Code Institute](https://codeinstitute.net/) for providing examples of [Django Rest Framework](https://www.djangoproject.com/) API building through [Code Institute](https://codeinstitute.net/) coursework to build backend parts to this project using databases, libaries, API Frameworks, Bootstrap, Django and Django Built-in benefits such as testing, and React for the frontend.
 This helped when creating my 'Profiles', 'Votes', 'Followers' and 'Blurbs' App's within this API. <br>

-2. [Code Institute](https://codeinstitute.net/) for providing a React front end project to build called 'Moments' Alwell as a Django Rest Framework API.<br>
+2. [Code Institute](https://codeinstitute.net/) for providing a React front end project to build called 'Moments'.
+Aswell as a Django Rest Framework API.<br>

 3. [Stack OverFlow](https://stackoverflow.com/questions/61694370/why-is-alert-not-showing-on-my-react-app) for React Alert not showing.<br>

 4. [CORS](https://stackoverflow.com/questions/28046422/django-cors-headers-not-work) error tips.<br>

+5. [Stack Overflow](https://stackoverflow.com/questions/11488974/django-create-user-profile-on-user-creation) for checking model creation in API.<br>

+6. [Infinite Scroll props](https://stackoverflow.com/questions/69926202/how-can-i-not-pass-children-as-props-instead-nest-children-between-the-opening) were attempted with improvements.<br>

 [Back to the top](#walking-seasons)